 Dry eyes can be a result of many different causes such as side effects from medications, autoimmune conditions, long-term contact lens wear, hormonal changes and extended computer and screen use.

 Diagnosing & Treating Dry Eye

 Regular comprehensive eye exams are an excellent way of identifying signs of dry eye disease.

 At Eyeglass Gallery, we offer several treatments within our optometry clinic to relieve your dry eyes.

 EYE DISEASE DIAGNOSIS & MANAGEMENT

 Most common eye diseases are asymptomatic in the early stages, so having your eyes checked regularly is imperative in maintaining good ocular health.

-If you regularly use digital devices, like smartphones, tablets, or computers, you may experience digital eye strain.
+Due to the COVID-19 pandemic, screen usage has increased drastically.
+If you regularly use digital devices, like smartphones, tablets or computers, you may experience digital eye strain.
 Digital eye strain causes dry, tired eyes after prolonged use of digital devices.
-Depending on a variety of factors, your eyes could be exerting more effort than they need to, making them feel fatigued faster.
+Depending on a variety of factors, your eyes could be exerting more effort than they need to which accelerates eye fatigue.